compayser/cogmapoptimizer/examples/Example1/Example1_en.md

 ![Fig. 7](pics/xPic7.png)

 _Fig.
-7 ó Result of modeling the life cycle of a system modified according to the recommendation of the AI_
+7 ‚Äî Result of modeling the life cycle of a system modified according to the recommendation of the AI_

 As a result of the simulation, in general, results were obtained that were somewhat better than the results obtained using the previous version of AI algorithms: the solution also turns out to be effective - the weight value for the target vertex (K17) stabilizes around value of 1.98 , which is even slightly higher then initial value; resource shortage is also not observed at any of the modeling steps.

 ![Fig. 8](pics/xPic8.png)

 _Fig.
-8 ó Result of modeling the life cycle of a system modified according to the recommendation of a new version of the AI
+8 ‚Äî Result of modeling the life cycle of a system modified according to the recommendation of a new version of the AI

 ## 5 Solutions comparing

 Comparing the solutions proposed by humans and two versions of AI algorithms (Fig. 4, 6 and 8), one can be convinced that:
-- the AI solution is more effective than the solution proposed by a human (there is no ìfailureî with the cessation or significant limitation of production at the 2nd modeling step, and the process also stabilizes more quickly),
+- the AI solution is more effective than the solution proposed by a human (there is no ‚Äúfailure‚Äù with the cessation or significant limitation of production at the 2nd modeling step, and the process also stabilizes more quickly),
 - the solution of the new AI algorithm is slightly more effective than the solution proposed by the previous version of AI (allows it to slightly exceed the initial indicators).
 <br><br>